Winner Takes It All: Training Performant RL Populations for Combinatorial Optimization: Problems

-Figure~\ref{appendix:fig:pop_analysis} shows some additional information about individual agent performances.
-In the left figure, we observe that each agent gives on average the best solution for 25$\%$ of the instances, and that for $2.5 \%$ it gives the unique best solution across the population.
-These numbers are evenly distributed, which shows that every agent contributes to the whole population performance.
-Furthermore, the best performance is reached by a single agent in almost $40\%$ of the cases, as shown in the bottom figure.
+\paragraph{Population Analysis} Figure~\ref{appendix:fig:pop_analysis} shows some additional information about individual agent performances.
+In the left figure, we observe that each agent gives on average the best solution for 20$\%$ of the instances, and that for around $4 \%$ it gives the unique best solution across the population.
+These numbers are generally evenly distributed, which shows that every agent contributes to the whole population performance.
+Furthermore, we observe the performance is quite evenly distributed across the population of \methodname~16; hence, showing that the population has not collapsed to a few high-performing agents, and that \methodname benefits from the population size, as shown in the bottom figure.
 On the right is displayed the performance of several sub-populations of agents for \methodname 4, 8 and 16.
-Unsurprisingly, any fixed size sub-population is better when sampled from smaller populations: \methodname 16 needs 6 agents to recover the performances of \methodname 4, and 11 agents to recover the performance of \methodname 8 for example.
-This highlights the fact that agents have learned complementary behaviors which might be sub-optimal if part of the total population is missing.
+Unsurprisingly, fixed size sub-populations are generally better when sampled from smaller populations: \rep{\methodname 16 needs 4 agents to recover the performance of \methodname 4, and 8 agents to recover the performance of \methodname 8 for example}{one or two agents randomly sampled from \methodname 4 perform better than when sampled from \methodname 8 or \methodname 16}.
+This highlights the fact that agents have learned complementary behaviors which might be sub-optimal if part of the total population is missing\ins{, and this effect is stronger for large populations}.